boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

 #  Inter-PE Transfer Plane Mapping Models {#transport-plane-mapping-models}

-   An inter-PE transfer plane (or "transfer plane") refers to a specific forwarding behavior between PEs in order to provide packet delivery that is consistent with the corresponding SLOs.
+An inter-PE transfer plane (or "transfer plane") refers to a specific path forwarding behavior between PEs in order to provide packet delivery that is consistent with the corresponding SLOs.
+This realization step focuses on controlling the paths that will be used for packet delivery between PEs, independent of the underlying network resource partitioning.

 A network operator can define multiple inter-PE transfer planes within a single NRP.
 A transfer plane may be realized in multiple ways such as (but not limited to):

    * A mesh of RSVP-TE {{?RFC3209}} or SR-TE {{?RFC9256}} tunnels created with specific optimization criteria and constraints.
 For example, mesh "A" might represent tunnels optimized for latency, and mesh "B" might represent tunnels optimized for high capacity.